paezha/Spatial-Statistics-Course/Sample Slides/12-Point-Pattern-Analysis-III-Slides.md

 ![plot of chunk unnamed-chunk-3](12-Point-Pattern-Analysis-III-Slides-figure/unnamed-chunk-3-1.png)

-Kernal Density
+Recall: Kernel Density
 ========================================================
 -  Used to visualize the smoothed estimate of the density
-- Kernal density does not tell us if the density shown is higher or lower then what would be expected from a null landscape
+- Kernel density does not tell us if the density shown is higher or lower then what would be expected from a null landscape

 ![plot of chunk unnamed-chunk-4](12-Point-Pattern-Analysis-III-Slides-figure/unnamed-chunk-4-1.png)